sushmarchandran/iter8-kfserving/README.md

 # Iter8 package for KFServing

 [KFServing](https://github.com/kubeflow/kfserving) enables serverless inferencing on Kubernetes.
 [Iter8](https://iter8.tools) enables live experiments and release automation for microservices and ML models on Kubernetes.
-This iter8 package for KFServing domain package brings the two projects together.
+This iter8 package for KFServing brings the two projects together.

 ## Quick start on Minikube